MirSiam10/PyBanking-System-Mini-Project-using-Python/README.md

 Rather than creating a simple CRUD application, I designed this project to explore how real-world systems can be modeled using classes, inheritance hierarchies, abstract base classes, encapsulation, and polymorphism.

-Through the implementation of multiple account types, transaction management, money transfers, interest calculations, and bank-level operations, I gained practical experience in writing maintainable, scalable, and object-oriented code.
+Through implementing multiple account types, transaction management, money transfers, interest calculations, and bank-level operations, I gained practical experience in writing maintainable, scalable, and object-oriented code.

 ---